bu-ist/bu-slideshow/README.md

 ## Changelog ##

-### 2.3.11 ###
+### 2.3.12 ###
-* Includes fixes for compatability with the Gutenberg editor by adding a metabox UI in addition to the existing modal window UI.
+* Optimize the get_posts call for slideshows
+* Determine if the block editor is in use before loading an interface
+* Use more specific hooks to load the button and modal only when needed
+* Update failing Travis CI tests

 ### 2.3.10 ###
-* Added 'page_alt' post type support to enable the Slideshow UI when using the BU Versions plugin
+* Added 'page_alt' post type support to enable slides with BU Versions plugin

 ### 2.3.9 ###
 * Fix formatting error in shortcode generation